Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 ---

+**(2019 May Update)**

+Note that the unit mentioned in this posts are somewhat outdated.
+I've added ***(Updates)*** on completely wrong evaluations.
+However, I am not willing to periodically update the post, so please try to understand and take away the abstract idea and concept of the 2 Row Variation.

+---

 ## Chapter 1 : Defensive / Offensive Row

 The 2 Row Variation Formation will only be using 2 rows out of 3.
 One of the row is Defensive row (aka Dummy row) and the other row is Offensive Row.